 We use the third Dashboard to demonstrate Power BI Q&A in this example.
 Please click on it to see the reports on this dashboard.

 From the screenshot of Power BI below, you can see the text Ask a question about your data.
-It is the place where we can write business-related questions in natural or standard language.
+It is where we can write business-related questions in natural or standard language.

 Once you click on that area, the following window is shown